bobnewgard/CxxJsonPath/README.md

 | {"key12":[6,[3,[1,true]]]}          | "str12070402"                      |
 | {"key01":null}                      | "key01":"str01"                    |

-### UtlJson::JsonStr Class
+### JsonPath::JsonStr Class

 This class may be used to build JSON from strings containing JSON snippets.
-All JsonStr methods operate on an internal string attribute.
+All JsonStr methods operate on a string attribute declared within the JsonStr class.

 The string attribute is initialized to an empty string by the constructor.
 Characters are appended to the string by the add\_\*()